sdv-dev/GitMetrics/README.md

 ## Google Drive Integration

-OSS Metrics is capable of reading and writing results in Google Spreadsheets.
+Github Analytics is capable of reading and writing results in Google Spreadsheets.

 For this to work, the following things are required: